corvino/tilde/readme.md

     # The comma causes Ansible to interpret the inventory as hostname/ip adress.
     # -k (--ask-pass) causes ansible to ask for connection password
     ansible-playbook -i <address>, installKeys.yml -k

+To push .tilde and run setup to a remote machine:

+    ansible-playbook -v -i <address>, installTilde.yml

 Emacs
 -----